usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 A category that conveys the degree of confidence that the applicant's claimed identity is their real identity.

 #### Identity Proofing
-The process by which a CSP and a Registration Authority (RA) collect and verify information about a person for the purpose of issuing credentials to that person.
+The process by which a CSP and an RA collect and verify information about a person for the purpose of issuing credentials to that person.

 #### Memorized Secret
 A type of authenticator consisting of a character string that is intended to be memorized or memorizable by the subscriber, permitting the subscriber to demonstrate *something they know* as part of an authentication process.